8bitatib/django-journey/README.md

-# django-journey
+# django&react-journey
-An insight to my learning journey with basic django, implementable for a website of mine
+An insight to my learning journey with basic django and react, implementable for a website of mine